 HISTORY OF CONGRESSIONAL SCHOOL

-In 2024, Congressional will celebrate its 85th anniversary.
+2024, marks the 85th anniversary of Congressional School.
 The school continues to be a premier choice for families seeking the best possible education for their children from infancy through 8th grade.

 Congressional School was founded by Evelyn and Malcolm Devers in the fall of 1939 as an independent, private primary school.
 In six months, the school’s enrollment of three, four, and five-year-olds, housed in a five-room house in the Westover Hills section of Arlington, had grown to forty.
 Within a year, the school moved to the Yeatman home at 3155 N. Pershing Drive in Arlington and was expanded to include Grades 1-4.